 Cape Town has an array of different sights, activities and stories centred around its spectacular history.

 If you don’t know anything about Cape Town, you may not already be aware that that Nelson Mandela was a prisoner for 18 years in Robben Island.
 Traces of his commendable fight for freedom are sprinkled across Cape Town, with the “First Step to Freedom” statue at Mandela Rhodes Place being a typical tourist spot.

-If you are interested in visiting Cape Town for yourself then get in touch with our experts by calling 020 7843 3500 or emailing email@example.com
+Interested in paying a visit to Cape Town?
+Get in touch with us by calling 020 7843 3500 or email us at firstname.lastname@example.org